nevinera/traverse/rules/combat.md

 An attack proceeds as follows:

-- The attackers rolls some dice
+- The attacker rolls some dice
 - Any bonuses he may have are distributed to the dice as needed.
 - Each die showing a 4 or better is a 'hit', natural sixes are 'critical strikes ('crits')
 - The defender rolls some dice